manojkarthick/pqrs/README.md

 ### Subcommand: cat

 Prints the contents of the given files and folders.
 Recursively traverses and prints all the files if the input is a directory.
 Supports json-like, json or CSV format.
-Use `--json` for JSON output and `--csv` for CSV output.
+Use `--json` for JSON output, `--csv` for CSV output with column names in the first row, and `--csv-data-only` for CSV output without the column names row.

 ```shell
 ❯ pqrs cat data/cities.parquet